iceman198/justaphone/README.md

 # Notes
 Should go with either the SIM7100a or the SIM7600a.
 I'm not able to find one that comes already soldered to a breakout.
 I can find just the chip on Ebay or AliExpress.

+You will need to enable SPI and hardware serial (pip install pyserial).

 ## Audio
 If I order just the chip, maybe the audio breakout could work with a WT588D chip...?